MattW-9393/DailyTodo/README.md

 Once the app is running, you can:

-1. Create an account or log in.
-2. Customize your habit tracker by adding exercises.
+1. Customize your habit tracker by adding exercises.
-3. Check off exercises as you complete them each day.
+2. Check off exercises as you complete them each day.
-4. Monitor your progress and stay motivated!
+3. Monitor your progress and stay motivated!
+4. If you take a break and want to start a 'New Game' - Feel free by using the 'Reset Level' feature!

 ## Exercises

 The exercises set in the app are indiciative only - Feel free to modify index.html to show your own goals and preferences.

+##Disclaimer

+### This app is not designed, or informed by any fitness or medial professionals.
+Please consult a medical professional before conducting exercise, and ensure proper form is used in all exercises.
+GoldLab studios are not liable for any injury, harm or death to any individual whilst exercising.
+All goals / habits /reps are determined by the individual user.
+The default exercises and reps are purely for show and to represent a likeness to 'The System' in the 'Solo Levelling' anime/manwah/webtoon.

 ## Contributing